kmacdonald06/language-translator/doc-translator.md

 {:swift: .ph data-hd-programlang='swift'}
 {:download: .download}

-# Using the Document Translator
+# Using the IBM Watson Document Translator
 {: #doc-translator-tutorial}

 The IBM Watson Document Translator allows you to translate documents from one language to another while preserving file formatting.
 Translate over 12 file formats including MS Office, Open Office, PDF file types.
 This tutorial walks you through the commands to translate a document from English to French.